nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 * An execute button
 * A screen for the display of text, which automatically expands and retracts

-Also, I believe I may have fixed a severe crash-bug in the texture class (w here I was adressing a freed pointer, this only rarely caused a crash, but it should be fixed now)
+Also, I believe I may have fixed a severe crash-bug in the texture class (where I was addressing a freed pointer, this only rarely caused a crash, but it should be fixed now)

 todo